 - Backed by Amazon.
 A huge company’s support improves Bottlerocket’s odds of not going the way of Container-optimized OS and Container Linux.

 - AWS ecosystem focused.
-Bottlerocket is built by Amazon, for use within AWS.
+Bottlerocket is built by Amazon, for use within AWS, although it should be compatible with and extensible to other cloud computing platforms.

 - No SSH, no shell.
 Access is intended to be through orchestration tools, e.g., EKS, not directly.